b. 1974 in Lancaster, California

 Adams exhibits internationally, often participates in collaborations and print exchanges, and regularly publishes visual art, poetry and critical writing.
 Her recent visual art publications include: The Bombay Gin, The Write Place at the Write Time, The Hand Magazine, First Class Lit, Cactus Heart, Box of Jars and Fickle Muses.
 Adams is also a UC Berkeley Alumni Scholar, a frequent visiting artist, lecturer, critic, juror and instructor, and she completed a lithography internship at Tamarind Institute.
 Additionally, she is the master printer in relief at New Grounds Print Workshop and previously worked as an artist and printer's assistant to Shaurya Kumar, emphasizing lithography and digital printmaking.

-Her recent solo exhibitions include Channeling – Televisual Memory and Media Séance (October, 2017), Poppy Receding (2017), Whitespace-Bluespace - Televisual Memory and the Implied Catastrophe (2016) and Desert (Loss) (2015).
-Recent group exhibitions include: 3rd Global Print, Axis Mundi - The Crucial Role of the Artist in the Age of the Collapsing Global Organism, HereThere - Poetics of Place, and Prints by Southwest.
+Recent solo exhibitions include Channeling – Televisual Memory and Media Séance (October, 2017), Poppy Receding (2017), Whitespace-Bluespace - Televisual Memory and the Implied Catastrophe (2016) and Desert (Loss) (2015).
+Recent group exhibitions include: 3rd Global Print, Axis Mundi - The Crucial Role of the Artist in the Age of the Collapsing Global Organism, HereThere - Poetics of Place, Electron Salon, and Prints by Southwest.

-Adams creates series specific and concept-heavy bodies of work, often dealing with the nature of landscape as a site of social, regional and cultural activation, or the fiber of media-memory and media-inflected reality.
+Adams creates series specific and concept-heavy bodies of work, often dealing with the fiber of media-memory and media-inflected reality.
 Adams is interested in the deconstruction of self as it encounters media and non-self, especially the rigors of television and the wonderful, terrible sublime of remixed anxiety and loss.
-She often works with appropriation, television theory and Cold War material.
+She often works with appropriation, glitch, television theory and Cold War material.

 In addition to her studies in the visual arts, Adams also earned a degree in English (Antelope Valley College and UC Berkeley), mentored under Thom Gunn and Charles Hood.
 Her writing often collides with her visual work, and she has appeared in numerous publications, including BROAD!, e-ratio, Atom Mind, Tokens: A Subway Anthology, Poetry Motel, Potpourri, The Great Blue Beacon, and Mother Road.